kellydrake/portfolio/README.md

 Hi there!

-I created this portfolio using HTML and CSS.
+I created this portfolio using HTML, CSS, and some JavaScript.

 Click the link here to check it out: https://kellydrake.github.io/portfolio/kellydrakeportfolio.html

-In the CSS file, I utitlized flex for the navigation bar and grid for the layout of each section on the page.
+I utilized CSS flexbox for my layout.

 Thanks for visiting!